 The information that follows is important information for any customer or potential customer of Foresters Financial Services, Inc.

 This document is incorporated into and a part of the Master Account Agreement that a new customer signs when opening an account.
-This document and the Master Account Agreement are described herein collectively as the "Master Account Agreement" or "Agreement".
+This document and the Master Account Agreement are described herein collectively as the “Master Account Agreement” or “Agreement.”
 Please read this document and keep it with your important records.
 It defines the terms and conditions which govern our respective responsibilities with respect to your overall Master Account and each of the underlying securities and variable products that we may offer to you or service for you.
-Because the variable life and variable annuity products that we offer are considered securities under the federal securities laws they are covered by this Agreement and the terms "securities" and "securities products" cover any variable life and variable annuities that we may offer or sell to you.
+Because the variable life and variable annuity products that we offer are considered securities under the federal securities laws they are covered by this Agreement and the terms “securities” and “securities products” cover any variable life and variable annuities that we may offer or sell to you.
+This Agreement also covers any brokerage account associated with an investment advisory relationship with any of our affiliates unless otherwise indicated.
 By contrast, this Agreement does not apply to any traditional (i.e., non-variable) insurance or fixed annuity products that we may offer or sell to you.
 At the end of this document, you will find other important information about our business practices and policies.

-1. Purpose and scope of the Master Account Agreement
+- Purpose and Scope of the Master Account Agreement.

 Foresters Financial Services, Inc. is a broker-dealer that serves as the principal underwriter of its proprietary family of mutual funds and variable insurance products (the First Investors mutual funds and variable insurance products).
 We attempt to help our customers achieve their financial goals by recommending appropriate mutual funds and variable insurance products from within our own product line.
 We also have agreements to sell a variety of non-proprietary products (“outside products”) as an accommodation to customers who wish to purchase such products.
 As a matter of practice, we generally do not hold our customers’ mutual funds and variable insurance products in a traditional brokerage account.
 We register them directly in the names of the customers with the issuers or product vendors.
 This enables our customers to communicate directly with issuers and sponsors and to take advantage of services that they offer.